How does solar work?

 of life on Earth.

-Now it’s possible to harness the sun’s incredible power by using b.solar’s solar technology to convert sunlight into electricity to power homes.
+Now it’s possible to harness the sun’s incredible power and convert it into electricity to power homes.
+Learn how it works.

-In Australia, one in seven households have solar power installed.
-This makes us the world’s leading nation in terms of household solar panel installations.
-By opting to install a battery alongside b.solar’s solar solutions, Australians can further benefit by storing their excess electricity and use it during the times when the sun isn’t shining.
+In Australia, one in seven households are generating solar electricity.
+This makes us the world’s leading nation in terms of rooftop solar panel installations.
+By opting to install a battery with your solar system, Australians can further benefit by storing their excess electricity and use it during the times when the sun isn’t shining.